AugmentedDesignLab/junction-art/docs/source/installation.md

 ## Python version:
 Works in python 3.7.9.
 There are some internal python library issues with 3.7.11.

+**There are some libraries that may face permission errors.
+In such cases, run your terminal in administrator mode**

 (section-install-source)=
 ## Installing from source